Paratron/docEngine/docs/reference/en/Cosmo.md

 The `config` property contains the parsed contents of the "config" JSON block from inside the markdown document. `sortOrder`, `type` and `lang` are taken from the pages `filePath`.
-The `key` property is used by modo to connect translations of pages from different languages together.
+The `key` property is used by cosmo to connect translations of pages from different languages together.